Dredging Restoration Update

 Tidying the river

-While the Lambourn is dry, it’s a good time for any river-fronting residents to clear any rubbish on the bed (though the recent village clean-up day should have dealt with most of it).
+Now the river has returned, there might be some detritus that’s been washed down from upstream.
+If so, pluck it out if it’s safe to do so.
 We strongly advise against doing anything more invasive than this unless you’ve first had a look at this article and perhaps contacted some of the organisations or sources of advice it refers to.
 And don’t do any dredging.

 This is an almost magical experience, often spanning a week or so, and one of the great delights of living on this remarkable and almost unique little river.
 Click here to see a stop-action video Penny made charting is return in March 2017.